gdw-workshop/2018_GDW_Workshop/exercises/Blast_exercise.md

    -entrez_query "Alpaca[ORGN]"

 ```
 The \ at the end of the line tells the computer that the command will continue onto the next line.
 This notation can help make really long commands look cleaner and easier to understand.
+For example, the commands
+`head camel_ferritin.blastout`
+and
+`head \
+   camel_ferritin.blastout`
+are equivalent.
 This search should take a couple minutes at most.
 Feel free to try and modify the above command to search your favorite taxonomic group.
 Open the contents of the files and explore:
 ```
 # Open the second blast result file to the screen